Sheppton Mine disaster and rescue: Memorialization and legacy

-In 1971, The Buoys recorded a hit single "Timothy", about three miners trapped underground due to a cave-in, with only two of them surviving and a strong implication they survived by cannibalizing the third.
-This led many to assume the song was inspired by the Sheppton disaster, but songwriter Rupert Holmes insisted he had never heard of the incident and would not have written the song if he had.
-Lead singer Bill Kelly backed up this account.
+"Timothy" song

-In 2015, a Pennsylvania state historical marker was installed near the site where a third miner remains entombed.
+In 1971, The Buoys recorded a hit single, "Timothy", about three miners trapped underground due to a cave-in, with only two surviving and a strong implication they stayed alive by cannibalizing the third.
+This led many to assume the song was inspired by the Sheppton disaster.
+However, songwriter Rupert Holmes insisted he had never heard of the incident and would not have written the song if he had.
+Lead singer Bill Kelly has backed up this account.